 I am mom.
 I hurt when my children hurt.
 I turn from cuddly mama bear to raging, all-capital letters MAMA BEAR when one of my cubs is in danger, real or imagined.
 I believe band aids, applied without discretion, can solve most ailments on four-year-olds.

 I hug.
 I kiss.
 I tickle.
 I snuggle and giggle.
 I accept weeds as beautiful flower arrangements.

 I am Mom.
 Like I'm herding cats, I move through the grocery store with my passle of youngins and dare anyone to get anything with sugar in it.
 I scoop, fold, pick up, and poop with an audience.

 I am Mom.
 I don't need a day for flowers or cards with frilly flowers declaring your undying love for me.
 I need a nap, dang it.
 And to pee without everyone needing something right then.
-I need beds made, kitchens cleaned and homework done with a fight or drama.
+I need beds made, kitchens cleaned and homework done without a fight or drama.

 I am tired.
 I am Mom.

 I am Mom.
 And thank you Jesus, for You have made me blessed.

 This post may contain affiliate links to products and/or services, including those available on Amazon.com, as Near Your Altar is a participating member in the Amazon Affiliate Program in addition to other retail affiliates.
 These affiliate links help provide for this website as well as a small income to my family and I. Please consider clicking on the links to purchase or to browse the affiliate's website, which will open in a new window.
 We thank you for your support. ~ Terrie